GeopJr/Turntable/README.md

 # FaQ

 - **XYZ player controls is missing**
-- Most likely MPRIS doesn't give us enough enough about whether the player supports it or is inaccurate.
+- Most likely MPRIS doesn't give us enough info about whether the player supports it or is inaccurate.

 - **What's MBID?**
 - MusicBrainz is, among other things, a big database for song metadata.
 Enabling the option on Turntable, will check if the song to-be scrolled exists and will fix its metadata.